Social Security Benefits

 • SSI is a needs-based program that provides financial assistance to children and to adults who are disabled or blind and have limited income and resources.
 The program also pays a benefit to individuals age 65 and older who do not have a disability.
 They may or may not qualify for retirement benefits but if their income and savings are low enough, it may be supplemented with SSI.

 • In most states, eligibility for SSI includes Medicaid eligibility.
 In some states a person who is SSI eligible needs to apply for Medicaid.
+Some states also provide a state supplement payment for residents who receive SSI.

 Some individuals may receive SSDI and SSI if their income and resources are limited.